gjerdrun/kingshot_guide/docs/events/bear-hunt.md

     | 3    | Amadeus | DPS  | Lethality up for the rally |
     | 4    | Zoe     | DPS  | Damage up |
     | 5    | Marlin  | DPS  | Damage dealt chance up |

+    - If you do not have any of the above available heroes, just send troops with no hero.